quarkusio/quarkus-web-lab/1-cms/README.md

 See solution in: [../solution/1-cms/src/main/resources/templates/Cms/index.html](../solution/1-cms/src/main/resources/templates/Cms/index.html)

 Our controller now has to be updated for HTMX.
 For convenience, we make it extend `HxController`, which has a number of useful methods to help.

-We start by defining signatures for our template fragments.
-The convention is that they will be named `<view>$<fragment-id>`, so for example we have `index$blogEntries`, and again we define which parameters they take.

-Then, we have to alter some of our endpoints so they can do partial rendering.
+Then, we have to alter some of our endpoints, so they can do partial rendering.
 You can use the `isHxRequest()` method to check if we're doing a full page load, or a partial update.
 For HTMX requests, you can render fragments.
-You can also use `concatTemplates` to render more than one fragment.
+You can also use
+`concatTemplates` to render more than one fragment.
 HTMX will then place one fragment where specified by `hx-target`, and the other will find its place using `hx-swap-oob`: this technique is called "out-of-bounds" replacement, and is very handy to update several parts of the page at once.